frederic-perez/AmE-dictionary/data/idioms.md

 __play by the rules__ To adhere to the rules, strictures, or conditions imposed by person or body of authority.
 __play catch-up__ :two: To try to reach the same level of understanding, accomplishment, etc. as others, typically after a late start. _I’m sorry, I’m playing catch-up here—how do you know my wife?_
 __play chicken__ _slang_ To play dangerous games in order to discover who is the bravest.
-__play down__ To make something seem less important or remarkable. _The pharmaceutical company tried to play down the harmful side effects of its new medication._
+__play down__ :two: To make something seem less important or remarkable. _The pharmaceutical company tried to play down the harmful side effects of its new medication._
 __play dumb__ :three: To pretend that one has no or little knowledge (of something); to act ignorant or uninformed (about something). _I don’t think I’m supposed to know that Rick is getting fired, so I’m just going to play dumb the next time I see him._
 __play footsie__ To flirt with someone by secretly touching feet.
 __play games (with one)__ To deliberately attempt to evade, deceive, or misinform one (about something) in order to manipulate them or achieve some desired outcome. _Quit playing games, Karen—I know that you’re involved in this deal!_